 People can expect equitable treatment while working for Enron.
 Our Employee Relations Policy assists the Company and employees in reaching reasoned and appropriate resolution to unfair, unsafe, or unlawful treatment concerns.
 Employees who have concerns are encouraged to talk with their immediate supervisor, any other manager in the chain of command, or with a human resources representative.
 If conditions are not resolved, or first options are not appropriate, employees may contact other Company resources to help address their concerns.

 Employee relation issues may be raised with Enron’s Employee Relations team @ 713-853-7573.
-The Company’s EEO Officer (Vice President of Human Resources and Community Relations), or the Enron Compliance Officer (Sr. Vice President & General Counsel) is also an available reporting option.
+The Company’s EEO Officer (Vice President of Human Resources and Community Relations), or the Enron Compliance Officer (l Chairman of the Board of Directors of Enron Corp.) as identified in Enron’s Code of Ethics is also a reporting option.
 Criminal conduct should be brought to the attention of the Compliance Officer.

 Enron’s Employee Relations Policy is intended to help both our management and employees address any physical, attitudinal or organizational obstacles that may develop in the workplace.
 Some employment disputes or workplace concerns may warrant an internal investigation.
 The Employee Relations team and Human Resources will work to determine the facts and develop recommendations to address the situation.
 Discussion and fact-finding related to employee concerns will be confidential to the extent possible.
 However, information gained in the course of investigations must be acted on and some disclosure must be anticipated.
 The prospect of an internal investigation should not keep employees from efforts to resolve a dispute or in reporting concerns.